GandhiCloudLab/ibm-ai-ops-310-blog/07-configuring-event-manager/readme.md

 ## 2. Exposing an ObjectServer in Event Manager

-This article explain about how to expose the ObjectServer of the Event Manager outside cluster, which helps to push events to event manager through CURL.
+This section explain about how to expose the ObjectServer of the Event Manager outside cluster, which helps to push events to event manager through CURL.

-The article is based on the the following

-- RedHat OpenShift 4.6 on IBM Cloud (ROKS)
-- Watson AI-Ops 3.1.0

 ### Overview